Nevada Labor Laws Guide

 So, here’s the full list of reasons, including both federal and Nevada-specific ones:

-Employees who suspect they were discriminated against should file a formal complaint within 300 days from the discriminatory act.
+Employees who suspect they were discriminated against should file a formal complaint within 300 days of the discriminatory act.

 Occupational safety in Nevada